We always enjoy celebrating Burns Night full of amusing speeches,

-This year we attended the traditional Burns Night Supper at the Auld Alliance Scottish pub in Paris on the 25th January.
+This year we attended the traditional Burns Night Supper at the Auld Alliance Scottish pub in

 Julia offered the guests a welcoming glass of whisky.